 01 – Rockabilly star Johnny Burnette drowns in a boating accident in California.

 02 – US Navy ships are attacked off Vietnam coast by North Vietnamese patrol boats.
 The attack (later revealed to have been provoked by the US Navy) caused Congress to pass the Tonkin Bay Resolution, enabling President Johnson to take extensive military action in Southeast Asia.

-12 - Ian Lancaster Fleming, creator of British agent James Bond (007) and scoundrels such as Dr No, Goldfinger and numerous unpleasant Russians, dies of a heart attack at the age of 56.
+12 – Ian Lancaster Fleming, the creator of British agent James Bond (007) and scoundrels such as Dr No, Goldfinger and numerous unpleasant Russians, dies of a heart attack at the age of 56.

 12 – Great Train Robber Charlie Wilson escapes from jail.